 Savannah Wildlife Refuge

 Savannah National Wildlife Refuge, which lies on both the South Carolina and Georgia sides of the Savannah River just upriver from Savannah, Georgia, was established on April 6, 1927.
 The refuge's 28,168 acres include bottom-land hardwoods and tidal freshwater marsh.
 A 3,000-acre fringe area of upland hardwoods exists along the eastern boundary.
 An additional 3,000 acres forming an impoundment system are managed for migratory wading birds and waterfowl.
 These freshwater impoundments were formerly the rice fields of plantations dating back to the mid or late 1700s.
 Many of the dikes enclosing these pools were originally built during the rice culture era.
+For more information on the Savannah Wildlife Refuge, visit this website linked here.

 Sergeant Jasper Park